-Determine Binding LengthMeasure your quilt along its top and its bottom and multiply that figure by two.
-Add 15"to 20" or so to the total to determine how much binding you'll need to surround the quilt.
+Calculate Quilt Binding LengthMeasure your quilt along its top and its bottom.
+Add the two lengths together and multiply that figure by two.
+Add 20" or so to the total to determine how much binding you'll need to surround the quilt.

-Assemble Long Quilt Binding StripsSew fabric strips together until you have one long binding strip.
-Don't join them with straight seams across their ends.
-That would create a binding with periodic seam allowances that travel from the front of the quilt to the back in a straight line, resulting in way too much bulk in one spot.
+Make Continuous Crosswise Grain Quilt Binding StripsUsing the strip width determined on page 2, cut strips from selvage to selvage until you've cut enough fabric to surpass the required length.
+Don't join strips with straight seams across their ends, because that method creates a binding with periodic seam allowances that travel from the front of the quilt to the back in a straight line, resulting in way too much bulk in one spot.

-Use this method to assemble a binding strip with diagonal seam allowances that are distributed along the length of the finished binding.
+Use the following method to assemble a binding strip with diagonal seam allowances that are distributed along the length of the finished binding.

-- Place two fabric strips right sides together, perpendicular to each other.
-Let the ends overlap each other as shown in the diagram.
+- Place two fabric strips right sides together, perpendicular to each other as shown, top left.
+Strip ends will overlap.
 Secure strips with a straight pin.

 - Mark the top strip on the diagonal, beginning and ending the line at the inward corner created where the two strips intersect each other.
-Sew strips together on the marked line.
+Sew strips together on the marked line, middle illustration.

 - Trim away the excess fabric, leaving about a 1/4" seam allowance to the right of the seam line.
 Press the seam allowance open.

-- Trim off the little triangular nubs that are part of the seam allowance and extend past the sides of the strip.
+- Trim off the little triangular nubs that are at the ends of the seam allowance -- they extend past the sides of the strip.

 - Join more strips until you have assembled the binding length required for your quilt.